Here’s part two of my series on how to take sharp photos—with more tips on keeping your camera steady.

 - Some pictures need a tripod if you want certain types of creative effects.

 I’m not much given to laying down the law or to providing rules about photography or anything else, but I’m going to tell you now that if you want to take super-sharp photos, you’re going to have to do something about your choice of lenses.
 I’m going to start with a piece of clear advice.
-It’s this: Lenses are more important than cameras.
-Yes, it’s true; lenses are more important than cameras.
+Lenses are more important than cameras.
+Yes, it’s true.
 A camera is just a light-tight box attached to a lens.
 This means that if you want to take super-sharp photos, you must have lenses that you can rely on to make this happen.

 Now, if you want to choose your lenses, you’re going to have to take certain factors into account.
 Are you going to choose a lens that has a camera permanently attached to it?
 Are you going to choose a lens or lenses that are interchangeable?
 Are you going to choose lenses with a fixed focal length, sometimes called prime lenses?
 Or are you going to choose zoom lenses?